How to Complete a Replacement Application in ARROW

 - If the study team obtained access to protected health information under a complete waiver of authorization, the replacement application should include the waiver of authorization request.

-- If the study team received a waiver of authorization for a component of the study, also called a partial waiver of authorization, and will continue to use the protected health information accessed or collected under that partial waiver for the replacement application, the replacement application include the partial waiver of authorization request.
+- If the study team received a waiver of authorization for a component of the study, also called a partial waiver of authorization, and will continue to use the protected health information accessed or collected under that partial waiver for the replacement application, the replacement application includes the partial waiver of authorization request.

 Question 1.1: Please answer “yes” and in 1.1.1 explain that the application is being replaced due to the campus 5-year replacement policy.
 In 1.1.2 provide the UW IRB number for the application being replaced.